 Shaping the leaders who shape the world

-I invite you to learn more about the Klingenstein Center and to join an incredible group of colleagues dedicated to excellence and teamwork, and to the transformative powers of education.
+Through the accomplishments of alumni, the Klingenstein Center has established a reputation as the premier educational leadership program for the independent and international school sector.
+I invite you to learn more about the Klingenstein Center, to visit the programs in action and to join an incredible group of colleagues dedicated to excellence and teamwork and improving the world through education.

-Pearl Rock Kane Klingenstein Family Chair Professor of Education and Director The Klingenstein Center for Independent School Leadership
+Klingenstein Family Chair Professor of Education and Director